-Stem Cell Enhancement Therapy be pleased to know that our doctors are experts in not only the standard treatments for sports & musculoskeletal injuries but also in the newest treatment methods, such as stem Cell injection therapy.
-One of the most exciting recent developments in the treatment of chronic musculoskeletal conditions is the use of adult mesenchymal stem cells this treatment, and they remain the region's leaders in office-based stem cell treatment for musculoskeletal conditions.
+Stem Cell Enhancement Therapy be pleased to know that not only are we experts in the standard treatments for sports & musculoskeletal injuries but also in the newest treatment methods, such as stem Cell injection therapy.
+One of the most exciting recent developments in the treatment of chronic musculoskeletal conditions is the use of adult mesenchymal stem cells this treatment, and he remains the region's leader in office-based stem cell treatment for musculoskeletal conditions.
 In fact, he was the first person in the United States board certified in Regenerative Medicine by the American Academy and Board of Regenerative Medicine.
 He sees patients from all over New England and beyond.